wittawasw/wittawasw.github.io/_posts/2014-04-09-free-and-easy-static-website-hosting-using-google-app-engine-and-golang.markdown

 title: "Free and easy static website hosting using Google App Engine and Go's runtime"
 date: 2014-04-09 12:05:05 +0700
 comments: true
-categories: go website gae hosting
+tags: go website gae hosting
 cc: Free and easy static website hosting using Google App Engine and Go's runtime
 keywords: "golang, website, development, google, google app engine, gae"
 description: "we're going to host a simple static website without so much pain.
 Using Go as a server script but fear not, you don't have to learn Go in this post since this post focus on the most simplest and reliable way to host static website...."